-Arafat is voicing a dual message through the use of metaphors: empathy and identification with the Jewish people, as victims of the Holocaust, while at the same time harsh criticism of Israel for its racism and hatred of the Palestinian people.
+Arafat is voicing a dual message through the use of metaphors: empathy and identification with the Jewish people as victims of the Holocaust, while at the same time harsh criticism of Israel for its racism and hatred of the Palestinian people.
 Implicitly and explicitly, he uses keywords, topics like ghetto and furnace, with which Jews identify, while at the same time loading them with critical content.
 Arafat studiously avoids direct comparisons between Israel and Nazi Germany, although this is his implicit intention.

-Arafat chose biblical metaphors with a purpose: emphasizing that in the bible, that is, in the sacred book of the Jewish people, which reflects the word of God and of the prophets, solid proof can be found that justice ultimately prevails over military might.
+Arafat chose biblical metaphors with a purpose: emphasizing that in the Bible, that is, the sacred book of the Jewish people, which reflects the word of God and the prophets, solid proof can be found that justice ultimately prevails over military might.
 In Arafat’s messaging, this serves as convincing proof that because of their moral superiority, the Palestinian people will be victorious in their battle against the Israeli government.

-Arafat appeals to metaphors that reflect the myth of the “few against many,” which is deeply rooted in Jewish culture.
+Arafat appeals to metaphors that reflect the myth of the “few against the many,” which is deeply rooted in Jewish culture.
 The victory of the unarmed David over Goliath, who was armed from head to toe, reflects the many wars of Israel, in which the Jewish people faced armies that were far superior militarily and numerically, and yet prevailed because justice was on their side.
 In Arafat’s messaging, this serves as firm proof that because of their moral superiority, the Palestinian people will be victorious in their battle against the Israeli government.

 One of Arafat’s most noteworthy metaphors is the metaphor in which he transposes the audience into the moment when God freed the Israelites from their captivity in Egypt and before they entered Israel.
 During this time, they wandered the desert for forty years.
 The wanderings of the Palestinian people around the world and their suffering, from inhumane conditions in refugee camps in Israel and abroad, are like climbing mountains and getting lost in the desert.
 Arafat’s intention is that the Palestinian people suffer from brutal living conditions under the Israeli occupation.
 They are also dispersed across the world, just as the Jewish people wandered the desert for forty years.
 In fact, there is a common denominator between Palestinians and Israelis that is reflected in the fact that they have both suffered from wandering and from being far from their homeland.
 The expectation is that a people who suffered for forty years of wandering in the desert and during their long period of exile would have sympathy toward, and solidarity with, the Palestinians, but what actually happens is the exact opposite.

-This article, relying on the conceptual metaphor to demonstrate how Arafat used metaphor as a manipulative rhetorical tool to convey his messages, and drawing on the concept of topos, shows that Arafat used metaphor as a manipulative rhetorical tool to convey his messages and avoided direct comparisons between Israelis and Nazis and other negative reference.
+This article, relying on conceptual metaphor theory to demonstrate how Arafat used metaphor as a manipulative rhetorical tool to convey his messages, and drawing on the concept of topos, shows that Arafat used metaphor as a manipulative rhetorical tool to convey his messages and avoided direct comparisons between Israelis and Nazis and other negative references.

 References